seamplex/feenox/doc/tutorials/000-setup/README.markdown

       (e.g. VirtualBox, VMWare, Vagrant, etc.)

   Note that any of these three options is at least as difficult as using a native GNU/Linux box.
+Anyway, everything is free software so you get the *freedom* to hire someone to help you.

 Up to this point, I assume you have access to a Unix-like shell (i.e. a GNU/Linux terminal, MacOS or even Cygwin or something of the like) as a regular user and that you have permissions to use `sudo`.
-If you do not know what this means, look it up in your favorite search engine, watch some videos online or—even better—ask for help.
+If you do not know what this means, ask your favorite LLM for help.
 Spend some time (which will be really worth it) familiarizing with working with the terminal, issuing commands, etc.

 In the following sections there will be terminal mimics.
 Lines starting with `$` show commands that ought to be typed into the command line.
 The